 Night Owls and Candle Magic (every other year)

 Bring the "night owls" in your family to enjoy the magic of a stroll along our luminary-lined trail as you learn about the late fall seasonal activities of our local owls.
-Bring your travel mug to hot cocoa and a lantern-lit craft project before you go home.
+Bring your travel mug for hot cocoa and enjoy a lantern-lit craft project before you go home.
 FREE and for all ages (baby backpacks are recommended rather than strollers).
 No dogs, please.
 Last "stroll" begins at 8:30 p.m.
-Perfect for Jr. Naturalist families and Scout groups!
-No preregistration is needed for this evening event.
-Helpful tips can be found in our Insider's Guide to Night Owls and Candle Magic!
+Perfect for Jr. Naturalist families, Scouts and Y groups!
+No preregistration is needed for this

 Winter Open House (every other year)

 Saturday, February 3, 2018

 Come out and join the Blue Jay staff as they celebrate another great year of programs!
 On alternate years, the Winter Open House focuses on different environmental education themes through crafts, interactive displays, hands-on educational activities and presentations.
 Enjoy refreshments on the covered front porch while you watch winter birds at the feeders.
 This is a great FREE winter Saturday afternoon outing for families, Scout groups and adults, and no preregistration is required.